Deployment

 * [Umbraco Forms on Cloud](/umbraco-cloud/expand-your-projects-capabilities/cloud-extensions/umbraco-forms-on-cloud.md)

-Content and media move between environments through the Umbraco backoffice.
-Content can be transferred from Local to Development and restored from Live or Staging.
+Content, Media, and Forms move between environments through the Umbraco backoffice.
+Items are transferred from left to right and restored from right to left.

 All configuration for Umbraco Deploy is stored in the `appSettings.json` file found at the root of your Umbraco website.